BabylonJSGuide/Generator/content/intermediate/cameras/Cameras.md

 ## AnaglyphCameras

-These extend the ue of the Universal and Arc Rotate Cameras for use with red and cyan 3D glasses.
+These extend the use of the Universal and Arc Rotate Cameras for use with red and cyan 3D glasses.
 They use post-processing filtering techniques.

 ### Constructing Anaglyph Universal Camera